rkassila/Medical_AImaging/README.md

 --
 ## How to use ?
 <p>
   <i>To be able to test the app, I've created small models : to be able to upload on GitHub, original models being > 2 Gb in total.
 Those small models performance is poor (46-70% accuracy) and don't perform with GradCAM (AI Vision).
 I will try to create intermediate versions in the future that will allow better performances and upload in GitHub while maintaining sufficient performance.
+Normal detection is heavily impacted (see below change in model use).
 Images displayed on this ReadMe have been made with original models.</i>

 - Download the repository
 - In terminal : 'pip install -r requirements.txt'